facebookresearch/fastMRI/fastmri_examples/cs/README.md

 The implementation uses the BART toolkit.
 To install BART, please follow the [installation instructions][bartlink].

-Once BART is installed, set the `TOOLBOX_PATH` environment variable and point `PYTHONPATH` to the python wrapper for BART:
+Once BART is installed, set the `TOOLBOX_PATH` environment variable to point to the location where the repo was cloned and `PYTHONPATH` to the python wrapper for BART:

 ```bash
 export TOOLBOX_PATH=/path/to/bart
 export PYTHONPATH=${TOOLBOX_PATH}/python:${PYTHONPATH}
 ```

+where `/path/to/bart` is the path to the cloned BART repository, not your OS installed BART program.

 To run the reconstruction algorithm on the validation data, run: